 Opening times vary considerably with different opening hours during the Summer and Winter seasons.
 Generally speaking, shops and businesses are open 08.30-18.00, with a 1-2 hour closure/siesta around midday during the Summer.

 Cats & Dogs in North Cyprus

 Stray cats and dogs can be found everywhere in North Cyprus.
 Groups of dogs can be found lolling about in supermarket car parks & outside tourist attractions, whilst cats can suddenly appear out of nowhere, even inside restaurants and shops.

 Almost all of the animals we saw appeared to be in good health and condition, with some having been visibly tagged to show they’d been checked over.
 None of the animals showed us any aggression and were instead universally sweet-natured.
 Locals appeared to have a high tolerance for the cats in particular, often holding doors open for them, petting them and feeding them.

 Since the animals are free to roam and therefore not inoculated, it’s probably not a good idea to pet them (though we found it pretty difficult to resist).

 I hope you’ve found this post informative and helpful.
 We’ve tried our best to be both.
-If you have any more questions or if you have any feedback about this post, please get in touch using the comments form below.

 We hope you have an incredible trip to North Cyprus.